GM82Project/gm82snd/readme.txt

 properly use sound kinds.

+[FMOD compatibility]

+A set of direct FMOD function calls is included to enable compatibility for games that already implement the script or extension versions of GMFMOD.
+They're not fully implemented, but they should let most games start up.

 [sounds vs. sound instances]

 The first important distinction to have is that just like GM:Studio, every time